Introduction to Software Engineering

 The planning of the project started during the Autumn semester when we were assigned to different teams and had to meet a client who provided us with the requirements for the system.
 Apart from the requirements given to us initially, we offered additional features for better customer experience.

 The implementation started in February.
-I was mainly responsible for the graphical user interface which was praised several times in the feedback.
+Although my main responsibility was the user interface (which was praised several times in the feedback), I took part in the development of all aspects of the software.
 Apart from that, I was actively supporting and motivating the team members, so that we could do as well as possible.

 The testing was done using Cucumber and manual tests.
-SimpleCov was used for test coverage.
-A server-side verification was implemented, so that the system accepts only details that are valid.
+SimpleCov was used for the test coverage.
+A server-side verification was implemented, so that the system accepts only sensible input and also for prevention of SQL injections.

-I really enjoyed working on the project, as I got experience building apps using the MVC framework and further developed my teamwork skills.
+I really enjoyed working on the project, as I learnt a lot of things in a short period of time.
+I got experience building apps using the MVC framework and further developed my teamwork skills.
 The team mark achieved was 88% and the individual one - 94%.

 Global Engineering Challenge